TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 11/Joshua 11.5.md

 ---

-And all these kings met together; and they came and encamped together at the waters of Merom, to fight with Israel.
+All these kings met together; and they came and encamped together at the waters of Merom, to fight with Israel.